 The Story of Zeytinyağlı Barbunya

 First of all, it wasn’t that easy to source continuous olive oil supply at Ottoman Empire borders at that time.
-The merchants were bringing the olive oils from Greece, Italy and other Mediterranean countries to the Ottoman ports and selling to the wholesalers at the ports.
+The merchants were bringing the olive oils from Greece, Italy, and other Mediterranean countries to the Ottoman ports and selling them to the wholesalers at the ports.
 The Palace chefs were visiting the ports weekly basis to source the best flavored olive oils to please their Sultans and Palace people.
 The historian told me that at that time it was so difficult to find the same quality of olive oils.

-So if you are going to cook this dish, I strongly recommend you to cook it with extra virgin olive oil because it gives better flavor than regular olive oil.
+So if you are going to cook this dish, I strongly recommend you to cook it with extra virgin olive oil because it gives a better flavor than regular olive oil.

 Zeytin Yağlı Barbunya

 - 1.2 L water